Christian Klien: Pre-Formula One

-Klien became enthused about racing when his dad brought him to watch a Go-Kart race.
+Klien became enthused about racing when his dad brought him to watch a go-kart race.
 This enthusiasm for the sport was only increased after meeting Brazilian Formula One driver Ayrton Senna.
 The Austrian started his career at the age of 13.
 From 1996 to 1998, Klien won several kart races in both Switzerland and his native Austria, becoming the Suisse champion in his first year.

 In 1999, Klien moved to racing in the Formula BMW ADAC Junior Cup, winning four races and finishing fourth in the series.
 The following year, he moved into the main Formula BMW ADAC Championship with Team Rosberg, finishing the series ranked tenth overall and third in the rookie rankings.
 Continuing in the series in 2001, Klien managed to win five races, and ended up third in the series.
 Joining JD Motorsport for the Italian winter Formula Renault series, he won one event, which led to a drive for the team in German Formula Renault for 2002.

 Klien won four races, winning the German title, and finishing fifth in the European series.
-From there, Klien moved into the Formula Three Euroseries, with Mucke Motorsport, winning four races and finishing runner-up to Ryan Briscoe.
+From there, Klien moved into the Formula Three Euroseries, with Mücke Motorsport, winning four races and finishing runner-up to Ryan Briscoe.
 Klien also won the 2003 Marlboro Masters event at Zandvoort.

 Formula One

 Jaguar (2004)

-In December 2003, Klien was signed as a race driver for the Jaguar Formula One team for the 2004 season, replacing Justin Wilson, who had replaced Antônio Pizzonia for the final 5 Grand Prix of the 2003 season.
+In December 2003, Klien was signed as a race driver for the Jaguar Formula One team for the 2004 season, replacing Justin Wilson, who had replaced Antônio Pizzonia for the final five Grands Prix of the 2003 season.
 He had significant pressure on him as second driver to his more experienced teammate Mark Webber, but was the first driver to ever outqualify Webber from the same team.

-Klien proved to be considerably reliable over the season, retiring only on 4 occasions out of the possible 18.
-Klien's only points scoring finish in his debut season came in Belgium, where Klien finished sixth; scoring 3 Championship points.
+Klien proved to be considerably reliable over the season, retiring only on four occasions out of the possible 18.
+Klien's only points scoring finish in his debut season came in Belgium, where Klien finished sixth; scoring three Championship points.
 He finished alongside Cristiano da Matta and Nick Heidfeld in joint 16th in the Drivers' Championship.